-Sphinx-intl is a utility tool that provides several features that make it easy to translate and to apply translation, using PO files, to Sphinx-generated documentation.
+Sphinx-intl is a utility tool with several features that make it easy to translate and apply translation, using PO files, to Sphinx-generated documentation.
 It also includes functionality to support a workflow to push and pull files using the Transifex Client.

-Below, you'll find instructions for localizing your documentation using either method – Sphinx-intl with PO files or Transifex Live.
+Below, you'll find instructions for localizing your documentation using either Sphinx-intl with PO files or Transifex Live.

 Localize Sphinx using PO files

 Before getting started, you'll want to follow the Sphinx instructions and internationalize your website.
 Once you have done this, there will be at least one source file under a path that looks like

 The source file will be the foundation for setting up the Transifex Client, which lets you send and receive files over Transifex's REST API.
 To set up your Transifex Client configuration, you first need a project in Transifex, and the Transifex Client installed.

 After finishing all the steps above, follow the set of commands below to set up your repository configuration in a file called .tx/config.
 In this example, we named our project in Transifex